Miphonya/ZahRu/README.md

 -   Scripts with pure JS,HTML & CSS

 ## 📜 ChangeLogs
+Version 1.2.0:
+-   Added a home menu if ZahRu is opened for the first time or if navigation data has been deleted.
+-   Added a basic guided configuration on the home menu (language, search engine, and display resolution).
+-   Fixed a bug that caused the background image not to appear unless something was typed in the background customization tool -   when the page was loaded.
+-   TEMPORARILY removed the "Wallpaper from Unsplash" footnote.

 Version 1.1.0:
 -   Adding an option to choose the background resolution.
 -   Removing the save button for modifying the background theme.
 The save is now automatically applied to each letter typed, allowing for a half dynamic search of background options.